-The Company's assessment of its investment in subsidiaries for impairment uses the latest cash flow forecasts from the Group's three-year Business plan to calculate the recoverable value of it's trading subsidiaries.
-These forecasts include estimates relating to equity market levels and growth in AuMA in future periods, together with levels of new business growth, NCCF, revenue margins and future expenses and discount rates.
-Management does not believe that the use of these estimates has a significant risk of causing a material adjustment to the carrying amount of the assets within the next financial year.
+The Company's assessment of investment in subsidiaries for impairment uses the latest cash flow forecasts from the Company's three-year business plan.
+These forecasts include estimates relating to equity market levels and growth in Assets under Management ("AuMA") in future periods, together with levels of new business growth, net client cash flow, revenue margins, and future expenses and discount rates.
+Management do not believe that the use of these estimates have a significant risk of causing a material adjustment to the carrying amount of the assets within the next financial year.